tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/08_Consent/03_03_Admin_Create_New_Consent.md

 ![image](../images/08_3_Consent_AdminConsent_Add.jpg)

 Select a **Category**.
 Categories are used for grouping consent topics.
-This field lets the user classify the new consent under an existing Category or select **New Category** to manually enter a new one.
+This field lets the user classify the new consent under an existing Category or select **New Category** to configure a new one.

 The following example shows the New Category screen populated with sample information.